UB requires you to meet certain health-related requirements.

-All incoming students must provide an official record of their measles, mumps and rubella immunity and meet the meningitis requirements.
-They must do so before registering for classes.
+All incoming students must provide an official record in English of their measles, mumps and rubella immunity and meet the meningitis information requirement.
+Course registration is blocked until the requirements are fulfilled.

 In addition, new and continuing students in health-related professions must meet additional requirements, as noted below.

 Continuing as a UB Student?

 We encourage you to read the requirements and directions carefully to avoid errors that may lead to delays in class registration.

 Students who are taking fully remote courses can choose to submit a waiver form for MMR and Meningitis each semester that they remain a fully remote learner.
 The waiver enables us to future-date your health holds through the last day of drop/add for that semester.
 To permanently remove the health holds, please submit proof of MMR immunity.

 The State University of New York announced that a COVID-19 vaccine will no longer be mandated for students to attend SUNY’s 64 campuses, effective for summer courses, which coincides with the official end of the national public health emergency by President Biden’s administration.

 All students must provide documentation of their MMR (measles, mumps and rubella) immunity and meet the meningitis information requirement.
 Health-related profession students (also known as Health Majors) must also fulfill the requirements listed in the Health Majors tab.

 In addition to fulfilling the standard requirements — measles, mumps and rubella (MMR) and the meningitis information requirement — students in health-related programs must provide additional documentation.
 Your academic department should notify you if you are in a health-related program; typically, these include the following fields:

 Health-related students must sign the self-attestation statement electronically in their Patient Portal annually.